csfeeser/Python/challenges/apod.md

 Write a script that does the following:

-0. Accepts input from the user in format of YYY-MM-DD.
+0. Accepts input from the user in format of YYYY-MM-DD.
 This will be the date of the APOD you access!
     > FYI, the APOD API doesn't go earlier than Jun 16, 1995

 0. Asks input from the user if they would like their image in High Definition or Standard Definition.